awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 Your applications must encode binary values in base64\-encoded format before sending them to DynamoDB\.
 Upon receipt of these values, DynamoDB decodes the data into an unsigned byte array and uses that as the length of the binary attribute\.

-The following example is a binary attribute, using base64\-encoded text:
+The following example is a binary attribute, using base64\-encoded text\.

 ```
 dGhpcyB0ZXh0IGlzIGJhc2U2NC1lbmNvZGVk